Re-inventing Ourselves Silently

 There are many paths that lead to “meditation,” chose one that fits you and begin today.

 Nirmal was trained in Raja yoga in Nepal as of age nine, practiced Ayurveda as of eleven and is fluent in Japanese.
-We recommend you meditating with him, or his private Ayurvedic Counseling or Pranyama class (Thursday nights) at Nirmal Yoga.
-Meditation is available Tuesdays at 12.00 noon.
-Contact Nirmal Gyawali Yoga Studio (Shirokanedai) firstname.lastname@example.org to create a new group of meditators or to practice one on one or for for individual ayurvedic counseling.
+We recommend you meditating with him (on Tuesday at noon — check schedule in case it changed), or his private Ayurvedic Counseling or Pranyama class (Thursday nights) at Nirmal Yoga.
+Contact Nirmal Gyawali Yoga Studio (Shirokanedai) email@example.com to create a new group of meditators or to practice one on one or for for individual ayurvedic counseling.
 Nirmal also has a teacher training course.

 For those interested, we recommend Zen at Senkakuji Temple with Chudo Yamamoto (Japanese/English).
 Many other temples in Japan have Za-zen, you need to call and find out when it is available to the public.
 Most in Japanese!
 Zen is a full life-style that includes the way you walk, sleep, eat, so if you think by sitting one or two hours a day will be enough for a full transformation, you need to re-think your whole lifestyle.